Skip to Content

 The classic log explorer view has been removed, leaving only the updated view with instant filtering.
 The maximum result count is now capped at 25,000 to prevent browser performance issues with larger result sets.
 Additionally, table headers in the log explorer now render correctly in dark mode.

-Fix for the log status remapper not accepting numeric severity values
+Bug fix: Log status remapper did not accept numeric severity values

 An issue where the log status remapper did not accept numeric severity values from OpenTelemetry sources and JSON loggers has been fixed.
 The status remapper now accepts numeric severity values that follow the OpenTelemetry severity numbering scheme, from 1 through 24.

-An issue where OpenTelemetry attribute keys containing literal dots, such as foo.bar, were incorrectly split into nested key-value lists during OTLP round-trip has been fixed.
+An issue in which OpenTelemetry attribute keys containing literal dots, such as foo.bar, were incorrectly split into nested key-value lists during the OTLP round-trip has been fixed.
 Attribute keys are now preserved as-is.

 An issue where accepting an invitation could log you out before your account was fully provisioned, leaving you without permissions, has been fixed.